sowsan/architecture-center/includes/cloud-adoption/governance/governance-of-resources.md

 A set of global Azure Policies and RBAC assignments will provide a baseline level of governance enforcement.

 Azure provides several built-in policies and role assignments that you can assign to any management group, subscription, or resource group.
-However, to meet the Cloud Governance team's policy requirements, implementation of the governance MVP requires the creation of custom Azure Polices, and the assignment of those policies to all subscriptions.
+However, to meet the Cloud Governance team's policy requirements, implementation of the governance MVP requires completing the following tasks:

+1. Define required custom Azure Polices at the root of the Management Group hierarchy.
+2. Create an Azure Blueprint definition using these custom policies and RBAC settings required by the governance MVP.
+3. Apply policies and configuration globally by assigning the Blueprint to all subscriptions.

 #### Create custom policies